gwanted/fabric-gm/docs/source/policies.rst

 ``SignaturePolicy``\ s.
-This set of defaults works nicely because the ``ImplicitMetaPolicies`` do not need to be redefined as the number of organizations change, and the individual organizations may pick their own rules and thresholds for what is means to be a a Reader, Writer, and Admin.
+This set of defaults works nicely because the ``ImplicitMetaPolicies`` do not need to be redefined as the number of organizations change, and the individual organizations may pick their own rules and thresholds for what is means to be a Reader, Writer, and Admin.

 ..
 Licensed under Creative Commons Attribution 4.0 International License